March 6, 2026

 Long-Term Retention

-Base salaries and benefits are key factors in recruitment and retention - potential hires often evaluate opportunities based on base pay.
+Base salaries and benefits are key factors in recruitment and retention - potential hires often evaluate opportunities based on base pay, though low pay can cause hiring to fail.
 However, relying solely on fixed salaries without incorporating performance-based rewards can push top performers toward competitors who offer incentive-driven packages.
 To stay competitive, companies should aim for base salaries that are on the "high side of average" for each role.
 Additionally, conducting performance reviews for all employees during the same month, rather than on individual hire anniversaries, can ensure consistency and prevent anyone from being overlooked.
 For firms working on critical projects, such as data centers, balancing competitive base pay with performance incentives is essential.
 Specialized recruiters like iRecruit.co focus on finding project managers who value both stability and results-driven rewards.

 3. Profit-Sharing Plans